Gran Sabana: Flora

-On the summits of the tepuis, despite the hostile environment (especially on Mount Roraima), there is a wide variety of plants, ranging from 20–30 cm to 4 m high.
+The Gran Sabana has a variety of climatic and ecological conditions, ranging from hot lowlands to high, cold mountains, and has a number of plant species.
+The vegetation, particular to the region, is based on acidic soils derived from sandstone.

+Forests are along rivers and streams, and include trees, shrubs, guacos, epiphytes, and the Moriche Palm.
+Shrubs rarely exceed 2–3 m high.
+Leaves are primarily thick, probably due to soil acidity and lack of nutrients.
+The Gran Sabana has a variety of grasses, but the rocky, sandy soil makes them unsuitable for feeding livestock.
+The most important plant families are Theaceae, Humiriaceae, Ericaceae, Compositae, Aquifoliaceae, Burseraceae, and Sapotaceae.
+A wide variety of plants grow on the summits of the tepuis, ranging from 20–30 cm to 4 m high.

-In the turbulent rivers and waterfalls, plants that grow on the rocks have peculiar carpets that are green or tan.
-These are Spermatophyte plants of the family Podostemaceae.
-From 600 to 1200 m above sea level, one begins to observe the submontane evergreen forests ombrophilous, upper-middle-high (20–30 m) thick and well developed understory.
-At 1200–2000 m at the foot of the cliffs within large tepui grow ombrophilous montane forests of evergreens, including low tepui forests above 1700 m.
-These form dense communities at medium-to-high altitudes, with undergrowth closed, sometimes with many epiphytes.
-At the summit of the Auyantepui and the Massif Chimantá there are several kinds of plants that do not grow anywhere else in the world, such as the genera Brocchinia (family Bromeliaceae), Tepuia (Ericaceae), Mallophyton (Melastomataceae), Coryphothamnus and Aphanocarpus (Rubiaceae), and Arimantaea and Achnopogon (Asteraceae).
+In the rivers and waterfalls, plants on the rocks are green or tan; they are Spermatophyte plants of the family Podostemaceae.
+From 600 to 1200 m above sea level, the submontane evergreen forests (20–30 m) have a thick, well-developed understory.
+At 1200–2000 m on large tepui, low evergreen forests grow above 1700 m.
+These form dense communities at medium-to-high altitudes, sometimes with a number of epiphytes.
+The summits of Auyantepui and the Massif Chimantá have several unique plants, such as the genera Brocchinia (family Bromeliaceae), Tepuia (Ericaceae), Mallophyton (Melastomataceae), Coryphothamnus and Aphanocarpus (Rubiaceae), and Arimantaea and Achnopogon (Asteraceae).
 Many of the rarest species are found on exposed sandstone formations.
-Furthermore, in shady and protected areas beneath the rocks and in small cavities, are endemic ferns of the genus Hymenophyllopsis and Pterozonium.
+Endemic ferns of the genus Hymenophyllopsis and Pterozonium are found in shady and protected areas beneath rocks and in small cavities.

-The native flora is one of the biggest attractions for botanical researchers.
-Carnivorous plant communities of the genera Heliamphora (Venezuelan pitcher plants), Drosera (sundews), and Utricularia (bladderworts) are found rooted within the bedrock, where there exists an extremely thin layer of nutrient-deficient debris and dirt.
-This naturally-poor substrate has thus stimulated these plant genera to evolve insectivorous habits to supplement their photosynthetic processes.
+Carnivorous plant communities of the genera Heliamphora (Venezuelan pitcher plants), Drosera (sundews), and Utricularia (bladderworts) are found in the bedrock, where there is a thin layer of nutrient-deficient debris and dirt.
+This naturally-poor substrate has stimulated these genera to develop insectivorous habits.